-Work-in-Progress Reports
+Research Reports and Work-in-Progress Presentations

-The LangSec PC encourages submissions of work-in-progress reports (between 4 and 10 pages).
-They should describe ongoing LangSec-relevant projects that are producing promising results but do not yet amount to a full paper.
-The authors of accepted work-in-progress reports will be invited to give presentations at the workshop.
-In addition, the PC will invite a select set of high-quality work-in-progress reports to be included in the workshop proceedings.
+The LangSec PC encourages submissions of research reports (between 4 and 10 pages).
+Research reports should describe ongoing LangSec-relevant projects that are already producing promising results but do not yet amount to a full paper.
+The authors of accepted research reports will be invited to give presentations at the workshop.
+In addition, the PC will invite a select set of high-quality research reports to be included in the workshop proceedings.